ABOUT US

 Member of the Board

-Paul Dembinski studied political science in Geneva and obtained a doctorate in political economics (1982).
-Since 1979, he is Assistant and Master Assistant at the University of Geneva and then becomes Associate Professor (in 1991) at the University of Fribourg and now occupies part-time the Chair of international strategy and competition.
-Director of the Observatory of finance, “think-tank” which makes the connection between the world of financial techniques and practices and the requirements of the common good.
+Paul Dembinski studied political science in Geneva and earned a doctorate in political economics in 1982.
+He began his academic career in 1979 as an Assistant and later Master Assistant at the University of Geneva.
+In 1991, he was appointed Associate Professor at the University of Fribourg, where he currently holds a part-time Chair in International Strategy and Competition.
+He is also the Director of the Observatory of Finance, a think tank dedicated to bridging the gap between financial practices and the demands of the common good.